 The Strategic Approach Toward Inclusive Excellence (SATIE) 2020-2022 was reviewed and revised with input from trustees, senior leadership team, directors, and faculty.
 Consistent with Fuller NEXT, this updated SATIE 2020-2022 outlines three years of specific goals designed toward achieving the priorities of antiracist practices and their intersection with other dimensions of diversity.Read More

-In an effort to make Fuller’s education more inclusive, the Chief of Diversity Equity and Inclusion, following the recommendation of a senior faculty team of reviewers, awarded grants to eight faculty members who proposed inclusion and equity projects.
-These grants function as incentives and funding for faculty members to explore and implement new practices that…Read More
+In an effort to make Fuller’s education more inclusive, the Associate Provost for Faculty Inclusion and Equity, following the recommendation of a senior faculty team of reviewers, awarded grants to seven faculty members who proposed inclusion and equity projects.
+These grants function as incentives and funding for faculty members to explore and implement new practices…Read More

 The largest grant offered is the Course Revision Grant.
 This grant is offered for projects that integrate scholarship from underrepresented people groups into courses.
 Strong proposals in this category not only sought to include new scholarship, but also articulate how scholarship from underrepresented people groups reorients, illumines, and/or critiques current perspectives within that field.
 This…Read More

 The Faculty Enrichment Grant provides funding for faculty members to attend workshops, conferences, webinars, or other trainings that enhance their knowledge and abilities in inclusion and equity.
 Opportunities for continual training are essential so that faculty members are continually aware of best practices for inclusion and equity.
 The Faculty Enrichment Grant awardee for 2020-21 is…Read More